New Outlook for Mac Won’t Find Your CAC Certificates — Here’s the Fix

 Step 1 — Install OpenSC

 You need OpenSC version 0.19.0 or newer.
-As of this writing, 0.25.0 is the current stable release and the one I have personally tested on macOS Sequoia 15.3.
+As of this writing, 0.25.0 is the current stable release — the one I personally tested on macOS Sequoia 15.3.
 Download the .pkg installer directly from the OpenSC GitHub releases page.
 The installer file will be named something like OpenSC-0.25.0.pkg and is roughly 4.2 MB.

 Step 2 — Verify Your Card Is Recognized